Aeroluna/LunaCoopMod/README.md

 ## Zeratul

-- Reworked Xel'naga Ambusher Predictive Blink autocast.
+- Fixed Xel'naga Ambusher Predictive Blink autocast.

 For some reason, Predictive Blink would autocast once and then kinda just chill out for a while, now they will use up all charges when taking damage.